kfeder/naltrexone_reanalysis/supplement.md

     ## [1] 0.9352941

-Now we implement the sensitivity analysis for a set of different exposure prevalences and strengths of association between the unmeasured variable and relapse.
-For each set of parameters, we estimate the extent of bias -- the percent difference between the observed risk ratio and the "true" risk ratio stratifying on the unobserved variable.
+Now we implement the sensitivity analysis under different sets of assumptions about the unmeasured variable:
+- We assume that the unmeasured variable reduces the risk of relapse by somewhere between 10% and 90%, and examine all protective effects between these extremes in 1 percentage point increments (e.g., 10% reduction in risk, 11% reduction in risk, etc.). - We assume the prevalence of the unmeasured variable in the buprenorphine-initiator group was either 20%, 30%, or 40%; and the prevalence of the unmeasured variable in the naltrexone-initiator group was 30%, 40%, or 50%.
+Only cases where the unmeasured variable is more prevalent in the naltrexone group are examined.
+This is consistent with our concern that differential non-initiation between the groups caused a protective factor to be more prevalent among naltrexone-initiators.

     #' Now we conduct our sensitivity analysis.
 We follow the methods of Lash et al., 2009, as employed in the episensr package
     #' The user chooses: